IgorYbema/Panasonic-H-Aquarea/MQTT-Topics.md

 TOP108 | main/Alt_External_Sensor | If external outdoor sensor is selected
 TOP109 | main/Anti_Freeze_Mode | Is anti freeze mode enabled or disabled
 TOP110 | main/Optional_PCB | If the optional PCB is enabled (if installed)
+TOP111 | main/Z2_Sensor_Settings | Setting of the sensor for zone 2 (water, ext thermostat, int. thermostat or thermistor) TOP112 | main/Z1_Sensor_Settings | Setting of the sensor for zone 1 (water, ext thermostat, int. thermostat or thermistor) TOP113 | main/Buffer_Tank_Delta | Delta of buffer tank setting in Kelvin TOP114 | main/External_Pad_Heater | If the external pad heater is enabled (if installed)